 Blaine collected groundwater samples from wells MW-3, MW-4, and MW-5.
-Each well was purged by removing a minimum of three well casing volumes of groundwater.
+Each well was purged; however, an apparent calculator malfunction appears to have resulted in the under purging of wells MW-3 and MW-4 by approximately one casing volume.
+In well MW-5, a full three well casing volumes of groundwater were removed.
 The temperature, pH, turbidity, and conductivity of the purge water were measured after each well volume had been removed.
-The amount of groundwater purged from each well was considered sufficient when the parameters appeared to be stable.
+Except for turbidity in well MW-3, in each well these parameters stabilized, indicating sufficient groundwater was purged from the wells.

 Groundwater samples were collected from each monitoring well, and then decanted into the appropriate containers.
-The samples were labeled and placed in a cooler with ice for transport to copy of the laboratory report is attached as Appendix C. All purged groundwater was placed in labeled, 55-gallon capacity, Department of Transportation-approved drums.
+The samples were labeled and placed in a cooler with ice for transport to McCampbell Analytical, Inc, of Pacheco, California, under chain-of-custody documentation.
+A copy of the laboratory report is attached as Appendix C. All purged groundwater was placed in labeled, 55-gallon capacity, Department of Transportation-approved drums.
 The samples were analyzed for the following compounds: